syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 # Selection in .NET MAUI Chart (SfCircularChart)

-Circular chart supports selection that allows to select a segment in a series or series itself by using `ChartSelectionBehavior`.
+Circular chart supports selection that allows to select a segment in a series by using `ChartSelectionBehavior`.

 ## Enable Selection